2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 Todo to complete all these features in March

-1. ✅ improve IConfiguration API - lighten the `IDataSourcesService` API
+1. ✅ improve IConfiguration API - lighten the `IDataService` API
 1. Document CDN / Asset management
 1. Document Formula improvements
 1. Document new data sources API